huwenqing0606/RL-manufacturing/README.md

 8. <b>real-case parameters-experimental-use.xlsx</b>

-  the scaled real-case parameters for the manufacturing system and the microgrid used in the experiment
+  the scaled real-case parameters for the manufacturing system and the microgrid used in the experiment.